johnyenter-briars/FlowRunFinderV2/README.md

 It is useful when you know a flow ran, but need to answer questions like:

-- Which run handled this record?
+- Which run handled the update of this record?
-- What trigger payload did the flow receive?
-- Did any runs fire for this account, contact, row id, user id, status, or other trigger value?
-- What happened during a specific UTC time window?
+- What happened during a specific time window?
-- Which trigger fields are worth comparing across recent runs?

 ## Features